moverb/collectiveopensourcehardware.github.io/_education/3d_pcb_order.md

 - OrderNumber (optional)
 - Remarks (optional)

-A list of all parts can be exported using the BOM export features of KiCad Eeschema unter *Tools > Generate Bill of Materials*.
+A list of all parts can be exported using the BOM export features of KiCad Eeschema under *Tools > Generate Bill of Materials*.
 By default, there is no export plugin installed in KiCad.

 We recommend to use the KiBoM plugin by SchrodingersGat for CSV export.
 A guide how to install and use it can be found in the [KiBoM github repository](https://github.com/SchrodingersGat/KiBoM).